-Mr. Nelson, 62, is a former President of Siltronic Corporation, a Portlandbased global leader in hyperpure silicon wafers and a partner to many top-tier chip manufacturers, where he served from 2003 until his retirement in 2020.
-He previously served as Vice President of Operations of Siltronic from 2000 to 2003. and as VP of Operations at Mitsubishi Silicon America from 1998 to 2000.
-Mr. Nelson's qualifications to serve on our Board include his experience in overseeing company-wide and divisional operations for Siltronic Corporation and divisional operations for Mitsubishi Silicon America, his experience in overseeing manufacturing operations at the department, division and companywide levels, his experience in risk oversight and environmental issues, and his experience overseeing safety systems and the financial reporting process for Siltronic Corporation.
+Mr. Nelson, 62, is a former President of Siltronic Corporation, a Portland-based global leader in hyperpure silicon wafers and a partner to many top-tier chip manufacturers, where he served from 2003 until his retirement in 2020.
+He previously served as Vice President of Operations of Siltronic from 2000 to 2003, and as VP of Operations at Mitsubishi Silicon America from 1998 to 2000.
+Mr. Nelson's qualifications to serve on our Board include his experience in overseeing company-wide and divisional operations for Siltronic Corporation and divisional operations at the department, division America, his experience in overseeing manufacturing oversight and environmental issues, and his experience overseeing safety systems and the financial reporting process for Siltronic Corporation.